Sampaguitas/pdb_client/README.md

 You will need to install [nodejs](https://nodejs.org/en/) and [gitbash](https://git-scm.com/downloads) (to execute git commands if you are running on windows).

-Make sure that you have already cloned the back end of this app: [https://github.com/Sampaguitas/pdb_server](https://github.com/Sampaguitas/pdb_server).
+Make sure that you have already set up the back_end of this app: [https://github.com/Sampaguitas/pdb_server](https://github.com/Sampaguitas/pdb_server).

 ### Installing